bujojos11/obfuskey-front/content/_index.md

 So, let's get started: [What is ObfusKey?](../1what)
 {{< /paige/center >}}

+If you wish to take a look at the documentation, which covers all the aspects and the mathematics in details, please go to the [documentation of the project](https://github.com/bujojo16/obfuskey/blob/master/Documentation/obfuskey.md)

 ## TL;DR

 If you don't have 20 minutes to spare, here is the TL;DR: